sandervandevelde/uwp-iot-device/IoTPatformMonitoring.md

 The device connection and disconnection are stored.

 *Note: Perhaps you will notice that, although you only started the Device app once, you get multiple connect/disconnect messages.
-This is a shortcomming of the app, not the Azure IoT Hub.
+This is a shortcoming of the app, not the Azure IoT Hub.
 The extension 'connected service for Azure IoT Hub' makes stateless connections to the IoT Hub, thus connecting and disconnecting for every telemetry message sent*

 The monitoring categories in detail: